ExchangeUnion/docs/XU-TechnicalPaper.md

 3.1.
 Payment Channels
 ---------------------
-The idea of payment channels is around for a while, even Satoshi already explored [*high-frequency transactions*](https://en.bitcoin.it/wiki/Payment_channels).
+The idea of payment channels has been around for a while, even Satoshi already explored [*high-frequency transactions*](https://en.bitcoin.it/wiki/Payment_channels).
 Then, with bidirectional channels, the inception of today's **Lightning Network** by [Joseph Poon and Tadge Dryja]((https://lightning.network/lightning-network-paper.pdf)), payment channels became more widely known.
 In short, payment channels enable instant, off-chain transfer of a digital token or coin, like bitcoin, directly between *two* parties.
 Payment channels are opened and closed via one on-chain transaction.
 A payment channel uses unbroadcast, but signed and fully valid on-chain transactions, which are sent back and forth between the two parties to do transactions.
 Since these unbroadcast transactions are merely data packets which are send via the internet layer and don't need to be validated on a blockchain, transfers are as fast as the internet connection between the two parties.

 Transactions are held on each side of the channel, representing the balance of each party.
 These use a multi-signature address as their input (the funding address) and point at two different addresses for their output, each controlled by one exchange.
 Setting up payment channels can be compared to depositing cash into a bank to make it usable via online banking.
 In the same way, coins are deposited into a payment channel via the funding transaction to be usable on the channel.
 Once the coins were deposited, these are not usable on the underlying blockchain.